ipaccess-valencia-g2/ip-access-orlando/CONTRIBUTING.md

 save your file locally!

 git pull origin backend
-    work on your route file
     test route locally with postman git status (if you want to confirm what has been changed) git add backend/routes/reservations.js OR OR git add backend O git commit -m "Notes..." git push origin backend
-    Create a pull request into main and tag @LaVonne for review, if needed